ISET/isetauto/README.md

 # NN_Camera_Generalization
-Testing how networks perform when data are collected using different cameras
+Testing how neural networks perform when data are collected using different cameras

+## Collection of networks tested

+## Camera models tested